Sorrento Sunshine Awaits

 In Every Dish of Spaghetti al Limoncello

 Thank you to zia Amalia for sharing your secret recipe with us.
-How we enjoyed the many times we've sat around your huge outdoor table under the grapevines, friends and family laughing, joking and smiling.
+How we've enjoyed the many times we've sat around your huge outdoor table under the grapevines, friends and family laughing, joking, and smiling.
+All of us are happy to be together and joyful at the thought of the dishes that will be coming out of zia Amalia's kitchen.

 Ingredients (serves 4)